 For the past decade or more, the look of classroom chairs has changed dramatically.
 You can now find several chair designs serving a variety of educational uses, compared to the recent past when your options would have been much more limited.

-Aesthetic styles have also changed significantly.
+Aesthetical styles have also changed significantly.
 Influenced by recent design trends, we are now seeing sleeker lines and modern curves.
 When it comes to classroom chairs, perhaps the most noticeable trend concerns the introduction of comfortable seating with ergonomic contours.
-Many school designers will only spec ribbed, or only spec ribless school chairs- either for apperance or cleanability.
+Many school designers will only spec ribbed, or only spec ribless school chairs- either for appearance or cleanability.
 Designers have successfully combined style and functionality to produce beautiful looking chairs, designed to promote good posture and help students engage in learning.
 It’s up-to-date educational furniture from both a learning and a style perspective.

 Color also plays a large part in contemporary classroom chair design and innovation.
 In the past, there were only a few color selections for chair shells.
 Manufacturers now offer a choice of dozens of standard and custom plastic colors.

 If chairs are moved from room to room on a regular basis or used in a space that serves a dual function, consider a chair that is easy to stack.
 Stackable chairs come either with separate backs and seats (two-piece) or with the seats and backs combined (one-piece).

 Order your free catalog today!Request, View and Print »

 Request a Volume QuoteClick Here »

 Read up on the latest trends